ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ### Limiting the Number of Simultaneous Sessions {#flow-control-limit-sessions}

-This document defines a SETTINGS_MAX_WEBTRANSPORT_SESSIONS parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/3 connection.
+This document defines a `SETTINGS_WEBTRANSPORT_MAX_SESSIONS` parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/3 connection.
 The client MUST NOT open more sessions than indicated in the server SETTINGS parameters.
 The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many sessions are open due to the asynchronous nature of the protocol; instead, it MUST reply to the CONNECT request with a status code 426, indicating that the client attempted to open too many sessions.

 ### Limiting the Number of Streams Within a Session {#flow-control-limit-streams}